 The historic castle of Colorado, the Brown Palace, is considered the second-largest operating hotel in the country since its establishment in 1892.

-The Italian Renaissance-style architecture is also included in the National Register of Historic Places.
+The Italian Renaissance style of architecture is also included in the National Register of Historic Places.

 3. Cherokee Ranch and Castle